Vancouver Island & British Columbia's Deadliest Mushrooms

 On Vancouver Island, death cap mushrooms are most likely to be found in the Oak Bay area.

-Death cap mushrooms usually appear in urban areas including parks, boulevards, and other landscaped areas.
-They appear in the summer, but mostly in the fall after heavy rains.
+Death cap mushrooms are mostly seen in urban locations including parks, boulevards, and other landscaped areas.
+They usually appear in late-summer to early-fall after heavy rains.

 The range of death cap mushrooms in British Columbia is expected to spread.
 Since their arrival, these deadly mushrooms have also made the move to local varieties of oak.